VerityIncorporated/Jays.Host-Toolkit/README.md

 # Jays.Host-Toolkit
 https://Jays.Host ToolKit

+- I have no idea what works, I made this and at the time all the things worked and had existed on his site since it had opened.
+It shouldn't be this easy Jay....

 ## Exploits
 - Crasher Pages (Patched) (He like... deleted the page... as a fix...)
 - Crasher Plans (Patched) (He like... deleted the page... as a fix...)